 Over the last few years I have been repeatedly asked how I handle my mooring pendants.
-This article is about how and why I use the methods I use.
-There are many ways to skin this cat but after observing & photographing mooring system failures, for close to 38 years, I have come to my own findings and choose what I do based on my own evidential findings.
+This article is about how and why I use the methods I use to keep our boat safe and sound.
+There are many ways to skin this cat but after observing & photographing mooring system failures, for close to 42 years, I have come to my own findings and choose what I do based on my own evidential findings.

-Myself and my family have had boats on moorings for nearly 40+ years.
+Myself and my family have had boats on moorings for 50+ years.
 In that time we’ve never lost a boat to a storm and never parted a single pendant to chafe.
 We’ve come close but always had a second to back it up..
-PPPO!!
+PPPO!
 Proper preparation pays off.